ivan-ristovic/the-godfather/README.md

 Command list is available at the [Documentation](Documentation/README.md) directory.

-:exclamation: **Note:** It is advised to read the explanation below in order to use TheGodfather in his full potential.
+**Note:** It is advised to read the explanation below in order to use TheGodfather in his full potential.

-## :page_facing_up: Command groups:
+## Command groups:

 Commands are divided into command groups for easier navigation and partially due to large amount of commands.